Back to blog

 • The element — which exact node in the DOM, not “the blue one near the top.”

-• The state — logged in or out? which feature flags? what data?
+• The state — logged in or out? which colour scheme? which locale?

 Without those, “it’s broken on my screen” is unreproducible by definition.
 So the bug bounces back and forth until someone gives up or guesses.